-Employee Name: Last First Evaluati From on Period: To Employee ID: Location ו: Position Title: Supervis sor: Evaluation Type 3 month 5 month Annual Interim form is to create an classified Employee P ked "Does Not Meet as in your work perfo nity to demonstrate ir STEP ONE: Areas for Improvement STEP TWO: Expec tations to Meet Stan idards (spe cify how ir mprovement can be i made) STEP THREE: Assistance/Resources/Trainings (what is available to help employee meet the goals/expectations) STEP FOUR: Requ and specific languag ired Outcomes:(wha ge or examples) at must be a ccomplish ned to demonstrate p rogress using clear
+Employee Name: on Period: Last First From To Employee ID: Location n: Position Title: Supervi sor: Evaluation Type 3 month 5 month Annual Interim The purpose of this form is to create an action plan for improving any areas marked "Does Not Meet Standards" on the Classified Employee Performance Evaluation form.
+The PIP defines areas in your work performance which need improvement, identifies requirements, and provides an opportunity to demonstrate improvement.
+Please attach this plan to the evaluation form.
+STEP ONE: Areas for Improvement STEP TWO: Expec tations to Meet Stan ndards (spe cify how i mprovement can be ı made) STEP THREE: Assi goals/expectations) istance/Resources/1 Trainings (v vhat is av ailable to help emplo yee meet the STEP FOUR: Required Outcomes:(what must be accomplished to demonstrate progress using clear and specific language or examples)

-Required 30 working day conference date: APPENDIX C

-I have discussed this Performance Improvement Plan with the employee.

-Supervisor: Date:

-This PIP has been discussed with me by my Immed be attached to my Performance Evaluation. iate Supervisor and I understand that this PIP will
+Required 30 working day conference date: APPENDIX C I have discussed this Performance Improvement Pla in with the employee.
+Supervisor: Date: This PIP has been discussed with me by my Immed be attached to my Performance Evaluation. iate Supervisor and I understand that this PIP will Employee: Date: Date that the PIP progress meeting was held: Satisfactory Completion of PIP Unsatisfactory Completion of PIP (2nd) PIP Progress Date: 60 working days 90 working days (not to exceed 90 additional working days) Acknowledgement: The employee and supervisor has PIP and the employee has received a true and corre • Supervisor: Employee:

-Employee: Date:

-Date that the PIP progress meeting was held:

-Satisfactory Completion of PIP Unsatisfactory Completion of PIP

-(2 nd ) PIP Progress Date:

-60 working days90 working days

-Date that the PIP progress meeting was held:

-(not to exceed 90 additional working days)

-Acknowledgement: The employee and supervisor have discussed the completion/continuation of this PIP and the employee has received a true and correct copy of this completed document.

-Supervisor: Employee: